SpotlightForBugs/dosthol-wol/README.md

-# dosthol - Do Something on LAN -- by Oliver Jaksch proxmox-forum@com-in.de
+# dosthol - Do Something on LAN

 A Wake-on-LAN system for remote management of Proxmox VE virtual machines and containers.